dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-easy-train.markdown

 Now that you've seen the basics, let's go into a more advanced use case and see where Webtasks really shines.
 As I mentioned earlier, Webtasks give you strong HTTP fidelity.
 You can even use `Express` to create tasks that have multiple routes, use connect middleware, etc.

-Let's add a new endpoint to our service that will serve up a webpage that we can use send an SMS message.
+Let's add a new endpoint to our service that will serve up a webpage that we can use to send an SMS message.
 We'll use `Express` to create a webtask that has 2 routes.
 The first will render a `pug` template with a form to collect the phone number and messag.
 The second endoint will be posted to from the form and use `Nexmo` to send an SMS message.

 ### Configure the new handler and variables